 One hotel that caught our eye here was the Mediterranean-styled Hotel L’Esplanade.
 All rooms have private terraces.
 It’s perched on a hill above Grand Case.
 Dinner is only a 5-minute walk away.
 The near-perfect reviews speak for themselves.

-We had considered this adorable much more affordable Airbnb, Villa Zenitude.
+We had considered this adorable much more affordable Vrbo rental, Villa Zenitude.
 It had a fresh, cottage-like feel with a large deck and private plunge pool.
 According to the reviews, the owners are super attentive.

-We rarely stay at a hotel twice.
-We already booked another stay at Karibuni.
+We have already stayed at this hotel twice.
 That tells you something.

 Let me know in the comments below!